bennettslin/yearlings_bobtail_app/TEMP_TODO.md

 # Bug
 * Can't click on popup, then mouse up on overlay.
 Minor issue?
+* Hovering on dotless anchor does not hover verse underneath

 # TODO
 * Make turning off popups more obvious.
 (Wade brought this up.)